 - Custom audiences & lookalike campaigns

 - Demographics & locations

-If you’ve ever looked at a pair of shoes and they seem to follow you around the internet, you’ve encountered retargeting.
+If you’ve ever looked at a pair of shoes online and they seem to follow you around the internet despite the site you're on, you’ve encountered retargeting.
 Although this technique began in display advertising, Facebook has quickly become one of the dominant players in the retargeting space.

 To setup a campaign, you’ll need to place the Facebook pixel on your web properties and begin “cookie-ing” your visitors and customers.
 From there, you can determine who you want to retarget based on specific parameters including website behavior and page views.
 For example, you can target users who added a product to their cart but haven’t purchased yet.

 Custom Audiences & Lookalike Campaigns